-Peter Renn is a Staff Attorney in the Western Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.
-Since joining Lambda Legal in 2010, Renn has worked on a range of issues, including marriage, relationship recognition, discrimination in employment and public accommodation, youth and schools, government misconduct, and HIV confidentiality.
+Peter Renn is a Senior Attorney in the Western Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.

 Renn handles impact and test case litigation that spans the needs of the LGBT community.
 He has been on the front lines of constitutional litigation involving the rights of same-sex couples to have their relationships respected by the government.
 He was part of the legal team in Sevcik v.
 Sandoval that won the freedom to marry for same-sex couples in Nevada and established the legal precedent enabling other same-sex couples to marry throughout the western United States.
 He also represented the same-sex partner of a shooting victim in Harris v.
 Millennium Hotel, which Renn argued to the Alaska Supreme Court.
 That case struck down Alaska’s exclusion of same-sex couples from survivor benefits as unconstitutional and also resulted in one of the organization’s largest monetary recoveries on behalf of a single client.